naomiyjiang/wisd_court_catalysts/README.md

 # Shot chart for NBA's Boston Celtics Team

+##Project Description
+This project provides shot charts for Boston Celtics Team.
+Charts for 12 games involving the Boston team were produced: 2022 NBA Eastern Conference Finals (BOS vs. MIA) and 2022 NBA Finals (BOS vs. GSW).
-## This project provides shot charts for Boston Celtics Team.
+This project provides shot charts for Boston Celtics Team.
 Charts for 12 games involving the Boston team were produced: 2022 NBA Eastern Conference Finals (BOS vs. MIA) and 2022 NBA Finals (BOS vs. GSW).

 ## Directory Structure
 The project directory is structured as follows: